Real-Time Customer Profile UI guide

 NOTE

-If your organization is new to Platform and does not yet have active Profile datasets or merge policies created, the Profiles dashboard is not visible.
+If your organization is new to Experience Platform and does not yet have active Profile datasets or merge policies created, the Profiles dashboard is not visible.
 Instead, the Overview tab displays links and documentation to help you get started with Real-Time Customer Profile.

 Profile dashboard profile-dashboard